 Please use our service of booking a time slot ticket.
 The number of visitors is limited.

-In the museum it is compulsory to wear an FFP2 face mask and keep your distance.
+In the museum it is compulsory to wear a FFP2 or medical face mask and keep your distance.

 General hygiene measures